reedchasmar/GEOS505_Fall2022/README.md

 2. Goal 2: Learn the basics for using Python and Jupyter Notebook (3 Weeks)
 3. Goal 3: Learn how to problem solve online when I get stuck in the GitBash terminal (Now)
 4. Goal 4: Learn what the best figure options are in Matplotlib library to visualize my results in an compelling way
+5. Goal 5: Learn how to separate my Jupyter notebooks into separate environments based on common library dependencies and related workflows

 ## SMART Goals